JammSpread/debian-image/README.md

-# ubuntu-image
+# debian-image
-An Ubuntu Linux Docker image with a VNC server.
+A Debian Linux Docker image with a VNC server.